 Decelerators/Parachutes.
 Decelerators/Parachutes of varying sizes are used during training and testing activities.
-The types of activities that use decelerators/parachutes, the physical characteristics of these expended materials, where they are used, and the number of activities that would occur under each alternative are described in Section 3.0.3.3.5 (Entanglement Stressors).
-Seagrass may overlap with the use of some types of decelerators/parachutes in the Gulf of Mexico Large Marine Ecosystem in the Key West Range Complex.
-Sargassum and other mmarine algae could occur in any of the locations where these materials are expended.
+The types of activities that use decelerators/parachutes are listed in Appendix B (Activity Stressor Matrices), whereas the physical characteristics of these expended materials, where they are used, and the number of activities that would occur under each alternative are described in Section 3.0.3.3.5.2 (Decelerators/Parachutes).
+Seagrass may overlap with the use of small and medium-size decelerators/parachutes in the Gulf of Mexico Large Marine Ecosystem in the Key West Range Complex (Tables 3.0-32 and 3.0-34).
+Sargassum and other marine algae could occur in any of the locations where these materials are expended.

 Targets.
 Many training and testing activities use targets.
-Targets that are hit by munitions could break into fragments, whereas targets such as Expendable Mobile Anti-Submarine Training Targets

-(Table 3.0-27) that are expended without being hit by munitions and broken into fragments are also considered.
+Targets that are struck by munitions could break into fragments, whereas targets such as Expendable Mobile Anti-Submarine Training Targets (Table 3.0-29) that are expended without being struck by munitions and broken into fragments are also considered.
 Expended targets and fragments vary in size and type, but most are expected to sink.
 Pieces of targets that are designed to float are recovered when possible.
 Target fragments would be spread out over large areas.
 Sargassum and other marine algae and seagrass could occur where these materials are expended.

 Countermeasures.
 Defensive countermeasures (e.g., chaff and flares) are used to protect against incoming weapons (e.g., missiles).
 Chaff is made of aluminum-coated glass fibers and flares are pyrotechnic devices.
 Chaff, chaff canisters (pistons), and flare end caps are expended materials.
 Chaff and flares are dispensed from aircraft or fired from ships.
 Seagrass may overlap with chaff and flares expended in the Gulf of Mexico Large Marine Ecosystem in the Key West Range Complex.
-Sargassum and other marine algae could occur in any of the locations that these materials are expended.
+Sargassum and other marine algae could occur in any of the locations in which these materials are expended.